fgroupindonesia/portal-api/readme.md

 Before we proceed, please install with the correct order:

-1. Desktop version
+1. Desktop app
-2. Android version
+2. Android app

 Next, we access the Mobile version of FGI Portal Mobile (Android) based, from:
 '''